tbi rating for vietnam and cambodia

 How do you gauge the value and enjoyment of your holiday?
 At Intrepid we have ‘passenger feedback ratings’ so you can get an idea of how much previous travellers enjoyed each trip, but recently Yaffa Gould and her group came up with a unique rating system while they feasted their way around Asia, and we think could take off…

-Vu, our Intrepid guide, encouraged us to be adventurous, so with that the whole group opted for the optional motor bike tour!
+Vu, our Intrepid guide on our Vietman holiday, encouraged us to be adventurous, so with that the whole group opted for the optional motor bike tour!
 It was so much fun tearing down back country lanes, as well ass meeting the driver, who always found me whenever I came back to the motorbike!

 Early in the trip our group, from every part of the globe, (Germany, Canada, South Africa, USA, New Zealand and Australia) developed the “TBI” (Tiger Beer Index).
 We judged a restaurant as cheap to expensive depending on the cost of a small bottle of Tiger beer.